Antoinette Cazal: Trial of the Thirty and later years

 Antoinette Cazal then initiated plans to marry Ortiz, which would allow her to visit him – though these plans should not be seen as genuine support for the institution of marriage.
 Cazal, Ortiz, and other members of the group were put on trial during the Trial of the Thirty, a political trial targeting both prominent figures of anarchism in France and the illegalist anarchists from Ortiz's gang.
 She was accused of receiving and reselling stolen goods but was ultimately acquitted.
 Ortiz was sentenced to fifteen years of penal servitude.

 Immediately after her acquittal, she sought to visit Ortiz as frequently as possible, undertook numerous administrative procedures, and married him on 15 December 1894 at the Town Hall of the 11th arrondissement of Paris and at Sainte-Marguerite church, under heavy police escort.
 She wished to join him at the penal colony in French Guiana, but her poverty prevented her from even following him to Île de Ré before his deportation.
-She thus moved in with Eva Schinoky, Léon Ortiz's mother, instead.
+She thus moved in with Eva Schiroky, Léon Ortiz's mother, instead.

 Antoinette Cazal died alone on 12 April 1902 at the age of 40 at 28 avenue Parmentier.
 She most likely died of tuberculosis; moreover, Ortiz no longer seemed to be living with her despite his liberation from the penal colony in 1898.